 The information displays on the side let you know the state of the clouds and moon, as well as the general state of your forces.
 Your ground search radar (designated FREYA:1) has localized an enemy to within a two hex radius.
 Meanwhile, the searchlights in zone F1 have fixed an enemy in their beams.
 It should be an easy target if you can get there before it flies out of the zone!

 You move your nightfighter by tapping or clicking on the arrows; a blue arrow moves you ahead, while the orange arrow turns you to face that direction.

 In this example, the enemy caught in the search lights is directly behind you.
 You probably won't be able to reach him before he flies out of the zone; It might be better to pursue the radar contact and see if you can acquire a visual tally.

 Here we see what happens when your nightfighter catches up to an unlucky bomber.
 The nightfighter has closed on the enemy, unleashed a barrage of fire, and scored enough damage to send it flaming out of the sky!

 A second nightfighter, which had been heading over to help run down the contact, will have to look elsewhere for a kill.

 Combat in nightfighter happens when two units are in the same hex and heading in the same direction.
 The bomber gets a chance to spot the incoming threat (which might allow to fire defensively or to try and evade.)
 The nightfighter will strike if the bomber crew isn't attentive or responsive enough.

-Nightfighter is a game for Windows (XP or newer).
+Nightfighter is a game for Windows (Windows 7 or newer).
 The game is still in development.
 We are taking pre-orders via P500 now with an eye toward releasing the game in the 2nd half of 2014.